tomwolfe/project_chimera/README.md

     -   **Persona Configuration:** Expand the "View and Edit Personas" section to inspect or temporarily modify the parameters of the personas in the currently selected framework.
     -   **Community Frameworks:** In the "Contribute Your Framework" expander, you can save your current persona configuration as a named framework for later use in the session.
 You can also apply existing community frameworks.
     -   Click "Run Socratic Debate" to start the process.
-    -   Monitor the "Process Log" and "Intermediate Reasoning Steps" (if enabled) for real-time updates.
+    -   Monitor the "Process Log" and "Intermediate Reasoning Steps" (if enabled) for real-time updates and detailed output from each persona.
     -   Download the "Final Answer" or the "Full Report" in Markdown format.

 ### In-UI Persona Configuration & Community Frameworks